 2. Analyze the local market:

-Before choosing a land, study the local market well.
+Before choosing land, study the local market well.
 Make sure you know the demand and supply in the area, and understand the current trends in the real estate market.
 The greater the market need for the project, the higher the chances of success.

 3. Check the organizational charts:

-4. Consultation of experts:
+4. Consult the experts:

 5. Consider additional costs:

-6. Geological study of the earth:
+6. Geological study of the land: